DioxusLabs/docsite/docs/en/guide/index.md

 }
 ```

+This guide serves a very brief overview of Dioxus.
+Throughout the guide, there will be links to the [reference](../reference/index.md) with more details about specific concepts.

 First, lets setup our dependencies.
 In addition to the dependencies you added in the [getting started](../getting_started/index.md) guide for your platform, we need to set up a few more dependencies to work with the hacker news API:

 ```sh